DavidNemeskey/cc_emergency_corpus/python/README.md

 Finally, we are ready to do some work.
 Way to go!
 Note that all scripts accept the `-h` option, which prints the options available to it.
 This can come in handy, if the following examples seem confusing.
+Also note that if a script has to be stopped, due to the idiosyncrasies of Python multiprocessing, _Ctrl-C_ is sometimes insufficient to stop the process.
+In that case, _Ctrl-Z_ plus `kill %1` will do the job.

 Note that in our case, the working directory is `/mnt/permanent/Language/English/Crawl/Common_Crawl`.
 Most of the steps below have already been done, so if you are going to be working there, just skip ahead to the _Search_ section.